lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ---
 author: "LZZ"
 title: "How Does Instant Messaging Work?
-(Holistic IM System Introduction)"
+(A Holistic IM Backend Intro)"
 date: "2022-01-15"
 tags: ["学习", "IM", "Architecture"]
 categories: ["笔记"]
-summary: "This essay took me one week to finish writing.
+summary: "This essay took me two week to finish writing.
 I will start from the view of a PM to define what user's need for a simple instant messaging service as well as the perspective of a SWE on how to implement these features (backend) in a robust and reliable way."
 draft: false
-ShowToc: false
+ShowToc: true
 TocOpen: false
 cover:
     image: "cover.jpeg"
     relative: true

 ---
 This essay I will start from a view of PM to define what user's need for a simple instant messaging service as well as a perspective of SWE on how to implement these features (backend) in a robust and reliable way.
+It will take somt time to read and understand however it is followed by figures step by step.
+Do leave comments if u have queires.

 ## What is "IM"